matthew-rister/cuda-ray-tracing/README.md

 ### Performance

-In contrast to the original implementation, which can take several hours to finish rendering the final scene, this CUDA implementation finishes in about 7 minutes using an NVIDIA 3080 TI.
+In contrast to the original implementation, which can take several hours to finish rendering the final scene, this CUDA implementation finishes in about 7 minutes using an NVIDIA 3080 Ti.
 Note this is without the use of additional acceleration structures which could be used to further reduce the amount of time needed to render a scene.

 ## How to Run